AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/create-timesheet-profiles.md

 * Groups you administer
 * Individual users you have access to edit who are in a group you administer

-For these groups and users, you won’t have access to the timesheets that the timesheet profile generates.
+For these groups and users, you won't have access to the timesheets that the timesheet profile generates.

 Further, if the option User Admin (Group Users) is also disabled in your access level, you can assign the timesheet profile to a group you administer, but it affects only the users in the group that you have access to edit.
-If the group contains users that you don’t have access to edit, they are not assigned the timesheet profile along with the rest of the group.
+If the group contains users that you don't have access to edit, they are not assigned the timesheet profile along with the rest of the group.

 For information about the option Timesheets & hours in your access level, see [Grant users administrative access to certain areas](../../administration-and-setup/add-users/configure-and-grant-access/grant-users-admin-access-certain-areas.md).